Last updated on July 12th, 2019 at 02:16 pm

 Firstly, there may be provisions in your company’s articles or shareholders agreement that limit your ability to sell to third parties outside the company, such as pre-emption rights in respect of share transfers.

 Secondly, because in private companies control rests with the majority shareholders and the board of directors, and unlike a listed public company there is no easy way to trade/sell shares, it is difficult to find a third party interested in acquiring a minority shareholding.
 You could well spend more marketing your shares than you would receive for them if you were to find a buyer.
 Even if you did find a buyer the board of directors could then refuse to register such buyer as a shareholder.

 It should be noted that the most motivated people who would want to buy your shares are normally your fellow existing shareholders as by acquiring your shareholding they would benefit from increasing their control (voting ability), being able to pay themselves larger dividends and if and when they sell the company being able to have a larger share of the capital gain made.

 There are no brokers I know of who are interested in trying to sell private company minority shareholdings.
-One potential solutions I have come across is the Asset Match platform that can carry out an auction for your shares, although they tend to only take on quite established private companies and would need the buy in of your other shareholders in order to carry out such auction/sale.
+One potential solution I have come across is the Asset Match platform that can carry out an auction for shares in a private company, although they tend to only take on quite established private companies and would need the buy in of other shareholders in order to carry out such auction/sale.